You have goals for the year and a to-do list for today, but nothing in between

 The mechanism works in two directions.
 Top-down: your long-term direction decomposes into progressively smaller chunks until it reaches your daily task list.
 Bottom-up: your daily and weekly reviews feed information back up the cascade, flagging when reality diverges from the plan.

-Peter Gollwitzer’s research on implementation intentions demonstrated that translating abstract goals into specific if-then plans can increase attainment rates by two to three times compared to vague intentions [2].
+Peter Gollwitzer’s research on implementation intentions demonstrated that translating abstract goals into specific if-then plans significantly increases attainment rates compared to vague intentions, with a medium-to-large effect confirmed across 94 independent studies [2].
 The cascade applies this principle at every layer, translating each level into concrete, schedulable actions.

 Here’s how the six layers work in practice.